MarcSerraPeralta/ThinkPadX1-dotfiles/README.md

 sudo apt install brightnessctl sudo usermod -aG video $USER sudo usermod -aG input $USER
-# requires restarting the computer!
+REBOOT=true # for this action to take place, it requires a reboot

 # package used to set up a wallpaper
 sudo apt install feh